Responsibilities of providers within the NDIS

 - acting in accordance with Australian Consumer Law

-- charging in-line with amounts specified in the NDIA Price Guide
+- charging within the price limits and pricing arrangements where specified in the NDIS Price Guide

 - declaring prices to participants before delivering a service